-According to a report 16.7 millions of identity theft cases were reported in the year 2017.
-It was the record high than the previous year.
+According to a report, 16.7 million identity theft cases were reported in the year 2017.
+It was a record high than the previous year.
 Identity theft cases are increasing every year.
-With the rise of digitalisation of everything, now, criminals are targeting users to steal their identity online.
+With the rise of digitalization of everything, now, criminals are targeting users to steal their identities online.
 For them, it is easy and sophisticated than taking someone’s identity offline.
 Security agencies aren’t yet appropriately equipped to catch the culprits of such cybercrimes.
-The best assistance we can get is to aware ourselves with this type of crimes and follow proper guidelines to avoid it.
+The best assistance we can get is to aware ourselves of this type of crime and follow proper guidelines to avoid it.
 Here in this article, you will know how online identity theft happens and how to protect yourself.

 What is Online Identity Theft?

 Identity theft is when someone steals a person’s information and then uses it to become that person.
 The criminal could take their money from banks or can do a crime with another person’s identity.
 The real person could get arrested for that crime.
 It was earlier when criminals used to sneak trash cans for information.
 Now things have been changed in the digital world.

 Cybercriminals use several strategies to steal people’s information and then use it for personal gain.
 In the online world, information is readily available.
 Cybercriminals could look at your social media profiles to sneak your data, and they can also infect your computer using social engineering attacks to get confidential information.

 Below are the methods that cybercriminals use to steal identity online.